julieqiu/librarianx/README.md

 Not all code needs to be generated.
 You can use librarianx just for release management.

-Go back to the Go repository and create a handwritten edition:
+Go back to the Go repository and create a handwritten library:

 ```
 $ cd ../google-cloud-go